messageformat/messageformat/docs/api/messageformat.expression.md

 # Expression interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Wrapper for non-literal content.
+Wrapper for selectors and placeholders.

 **Signature:**